 - Sue Nguyen’s Foodie Guide

-- Travelfish’s guide to both local and Western food, as well as cafés
+- Travelfish’s guide to both local and Western food, as well as cafés (with a 2019 update)

 - For vegetarian travelers, Happy Cow’s top 10 vegetarian restaurants in Hue